tupui/scipy/joss_qmc/paper.md

 met in the scientific Python ecosystem by tutorials (e.g. blog posts) and niche packages, but the functions in SciPy have several advantages:

 - Popularity: with an estimated 5 million download per month, SciPy is one of the most downloaded scientific Python packages.
-New features immediatelly reach a wide range of users from all fields.
+New features immediately reach a wide range of users from all fields.
 - Performance: The low level functions are written in compiled languages such as Cython and optimized for speed and efficiency.
 - Consistency: The APIs comply with the high standards of SciPy, function API reference and tutorials are thorough, and the interfaces share common features complementing other SciPy functions.
-- Quality: As with all SciPy code, these functions were rigorously peer-reviewed and are extensively unit-tested.
-In addition, theimplementation has been extensively tested in collaboration with the foremost experts in the field.
+- Quality: As with all SciPy code, these functions were rigorously peer-reviewed for code quality and are extensively unit-tested.
+In addition, the implementations were produced in collaboration with the foremost experts in the QMC field.

-Since the first release of all these new features, we have seen other libraries add support for and rely on SciPy's implementations, e.g. [@optuna2022qmc; @salib2022qmc].
+Since the first release of all these new features, we have seen other libraries add support for and rely on SciPy's implementations, e.g. Optuna [@optuna2022qmc] and SALib [@salib2022qmc].

 # Acknowledgements

 The authors thank professors Sergei Kucherenko (Imperial College London) and Fred Hickernell (Illinois Institute of Technology) for helpful discussions.
-The SciPy maintainer team provided support and help regarding the design and integration.
+The SciPy maintainer team provided support and help regarding the design and integration, notably Ralf Gommers (Quansight) and Tyler J. Reddy (Los Alamos National Laboratory).

 # References